Customer Services

 When entering candidates for an examination the centre/teacher should:

-• 1. choose the examination, or the ‘component within a qualification, which is most appropriate for the candidate with a known long-term or permanent disability or learning difficulty;
+• 1. choose the examination or the ‘component’ within a qualification which is most appropriate for the candidate with a known long-term permanent disability or learning difficulty;

 • 3. ensure that the adjustments requested will assist the candidate to demonstrate their attainment without affecting or circumventing assessment requirements;